AllStarLink/ASL3-Manual/docs/adv-topics/broadcastify.md

 service in the case of a hiccup with Broadcastify that doesn't require restarting all of Asterisk.

-### Configure asl-broadcastify Config
+### Configure `asl-broadcastify` Config
 The asl-broadcastify service is a "templated" multi-instance systemd service.
-This means that each stream started and stopped independently.
+This means that each stream is started and stopped independently.
 For example, if node 63001 is configured to stream, the service would interact with `asl-broadcastify@63001` - for example `systemctl start asl-broadcastify@63001`.
 This allows independent management of each stream.